Home

 your trip involves passports, visas, or other documents - if you've never done the paperwork or don't know what's required, find an expert.

 you want to take a cruise - you can book a cruise online, but you need to know what you're doing.
 Even if you've cruised before, there are differences between cabins within the same category - do you know which ones have an obstructed view?
-If you're looking for a river cruise, you'll need to use an agent - river cruise lines do not have online booking engines, and an agent can help you find the best cabin category, and a few discounts, too.

 you have any kind of special needs - whether it's a physical disability or a serious fear of flying, an experienced agent can deal with it.
 If it's your first time on a plane (or a train), an agent can walk you through the whole process and what to expect at the airport or train station.
 They can make arrangements for wheelchairs or someone to help you as needed.